ibm-cloud-docs/hs-crypto/FAQs-operations.md

 | ----------- | ------------- |
 | - The number of backups per smart card: x \n - The number of administrators (1 to 8): y \n - The number of master key parts (2 or 3): z \n - Store administrator signature keys separately from master key parts | 1 (CA card) + x (CA card backups) + y (administrator signature key EP11 cards)+ y * x (administrator signature key EP11 card backups) + z (master key part EP11 cards)+ z * x (master key part EP11 card backups) = (1+x) * (1+y+z) |
 | - The number of backups per smart card: x \n - The number of administrators (1 to 8): y \n - The number of master key parts (2 or 3): z \n - Store an administrator signature key and a master key part on the same EP11 smart card \n - The number of master key parts equals to the number of administrators (y = z)  | 1 (CA card) + x (CA card backups) + z (administrator signature key and master key part EP11 cards)+ z * x (administrator signature key and master key part EP11 card backups) = (1+x) * (1+z) |
-{: caption="Table 1.
-Formulas for calculating smart cards number" caption-side="bottom"}
+{: caption="Formulas for calculating smart cards number" caption-side="bottom"}

 A backup certificate authority smart card can be created by using the Smart Card Utility Program.
 Select **CA Smart Card** > **Backup CA smart card** from the menu, and follow the prompts.